a-mpch/lndk/README.md

 Then you have few options to run or develop LNDK:

-`nix develop` will open a shell with all the dependencies needed to run LNDK.
-`nix develop .#lndk-itest` will open a shell with all the dependencies needed to run LNDK and LNDK integration tests.
+`nix develop` will open a shell with all the dependencies needed to run LNDK and itests.
 `nix flake check` will run all the checks defined in the flake.
 Also runs cargo audit and formatting checks.